 6.1.5.
-THE PMT
+PHOTO-MULTIPLIER TUBE (PMT)

-The amount of fluoresced UV produced in the sample chamber is much less than the intensity of excitation UV source lamp (refer to Figure 6-5).
-Therefore a much more sensitive device is needed to detect this light with enough resolution to be meaningful: a Photo Multiplier Tube (PMT), a vacuum tube containing a variety of specially designed electrodes called dynodes.
+The amount of fluoresced UV produced in the sample chamber is much less than the intensity of excitation UV source lamp (refer to Figure 6-4).
+Therefore, a much more sensitive device is needed to detect this light with enough resolution to be meaningful.
+The analyzer uses a Photo Multiplier Tube or PMT for this purpose.

+A PMT is typically a vacuum tube containing a variety of specially designed electrodes.
 Photons enter the PMT and strike a negatively charged photo cathode causing it to emit electrons.
-These electrons are accelerated by a high voltage applied across a series of dynodes that multiply the amount of electrons until a useable current signal is generated, which increases or decreases with the amount of detected light.
+These electrons are accelerated by a high voltage applied across a series of special electrodes called dynodes that multiply the amount of electrons until a useable current signal is generated.
+This current increases or decreases with the amount of detected light.